1. Warren Hastings was the first ___________.

 Explanation: Cornwallis later formalized revenue policy on Hastings’ foundations.

 49. Hastings was a patron of Indian learning and culture.
-He supported:
+He supported___________.

 A) Translation of Bhagavad Gita into English